jafermarq/FlowerMonthly/README.md

-# FlowerMonthly
+# 🗓️ FlowerMonthly

-> Check https://flower.dev for all things Federated Learning and Flower!
+> 🔎 Check https://flower.ai for all things Federated Learning and Flower!

-The FlowerMonthly is a monthly online event organised by the team behind [Flower, A Friendly Federated Learning Framework](https://flower.dev/) that runs for one hour on the first Wednesday of each month (typically starting at 0900 SF, 1200 NY, 1700 LON, 1800 MAD, 2130 IST, 0000 北京) and is divide into four blocks of content:
+The FlowerMonthly is a monthly online event organised by the team behind [Flower, A Friendly Federated Learning Framework](https://flower.ai/) that runs for one hour on the first Wednesday of each month (typically starting at 0900 SF, 1200 NY, 1700 LON, 1800 MAD, 2130 IST, 0000 北京) and is divided into four blocks of content:

   1. A platform update given by a member of the Flower team
   2. A 30 min presentation by a leading expert in Federated Learning
   3. A 15 min hands-on example of cool things people do with Flower
   4. Open discussion and Q&A

 This repository contains some of the code examples presented in the Flower's FlowerMonthly series.
-You can see all past event [in the Flower site](https://flower.dev/conf/flower-monthly/).
+You can see all past event [in the Flower site](https://flower.ai/conf/flower-monthly/).
 Jump on the fascinating FL train!

-> Join our [Slack channel](https://flower.dev/join-slack/) to chat directly to thousands already using Flower and to reach out to members of the Flower Team.
+> Join our [Slack channel](https://flower.ai/join-slack/) to chat directly to thousands already using Flower and to reach out to members of the Flower Team.
 Whether you are working on an amazing new feature or you hit a roadblock with your FL setup, [reach us also on GitHub](https://github.com/adap/flower) by submitting a PR or by opening an Issue.

 ## Content of this repo